VladaAlek/pp-commerce-261124/README.md

 ### *Seach Products Options in Navbar*  this task is not realised as it is a secondary project's feature

 ### Discount
-If more then 1500 euro are spent, 10% discount is offered on the index page.
-If this option is acitaved, the reduced price is visible in navabar, in the Shopping Bag anc Checkout templates, shopping confirmation details
+If more than 1500 euros are spent, a 10% discount is offered on the index page.
+If this option is activated, the reduced price is visible in Navabar, in the Shopping Bag and Checkout templates, shopping confirmation details.

-### Fotter

-- The *Footer* is present on majority pages, with the exception of the *Checkout* and *Form Page*.
-In the case of the latter, significan additional styling is required, which was not possible shortly before the website's release.
+The Footer is present on minority pages, with the exception of the Checkout and Form Page.
+In the latter, significant additional styling is required, which was impossible shortly before the website's release.
-This features contains the link to the *Facebook Busines Page* and subscription *Mailchimp*
+This feature contains the link to the *Facebook Business Page* and subscription *Mailchimp*
-- Remark: Footer requires intensive additional styling
+- Remark: The Footer requires intensive additional styling

 - [footer general view LG](docs/images/footer%20general%20view%20LG.png)
 - [footer general view SM](docs/images/footer%20general%20view%20SM.png)